 Wildlife rehabilitation is the process of rescuing, raising, and arranging for the veterinary medical care of orphaned and injured wild animals, with a goal of releasing them back to their natural habitats.
-The Wildlife Center offers both off-site rehabilitation training classes and on-site training opportunities for those interested in gaining more experience in the field of wildlife rehabilitation.
+The Wildlife Center offers on-site training opportunities, including externship and internship programs, for those interested in gaining hands-on experience in the field of wildlife rehabilitation.

 Education Outreach Training

 The goal of the Center’s outreach department is to teach the general public, both in-person and online, about wildlife and to share the stories and mission of the Wildlife Center.
 The outreach department presents hundreds of programs each year in schools and libraries across Virginia and at the Center; the team also presents dozens of online classes through the Center’s Critter Cam and moderated discussion.
 The conservation themes we emphasize in these programs are drawn directly from the stories of the animals that arrive at the Wildlife Center’s doorstep every year in need of care.
 Education training includes an education outreach externship program, which provides students with in-depth, practical experience.